JasselD/JasselNotes/COMP607/Worm vs Viruses.md

 **Virus
 - Attaches itself to a legitimate file or program and spreads from one computer to another when the infected file or program is executed
-- Typically requires user action: Opening a
+- Typically requires user action: Opening a file, clicking on a link
--
+- Once the virus is activated, it can